 In addition, the ATA considers that historic work diary breaches -- prior to a driver's current counting period - should be considered expired.
-There is no safety benefit in pursuing a driver for old breaches, although a pattern of work diary issues should be usable as evidence in prosecuting an offence under Chapter 1A.
+There is no safety benefit in pursuing a driver for old breaches, although a pattern of work diary issues should be usable as evidence in prosecuting an offence under Chapter 1A of the Law.